-The procurement office is responsible for the legal, technical, and administrative sufficiency of college purchasing contracts and, as necessary, shall seek legal or risk management advice to fulfill this responsibility.
-Only the director of procurement, or another duly authorized designee, may enter into a procurement contract or execute a contract modification on behalf of the college for small procurements.
-Purchasing contracts that are $25,000 or more shall be signed by the appropriate vice president after review and approval by the director of procurement.
-Additionally, the vice president of administration and finance will review all purchasing contracts $250,000 or more.
-Finally, the president will sign all purchasing contracts $500,000 or more after the director of procurement and the appropriate vice presidents have reviewed and approved.
+The procurement office of Howard Community College is responsible for the legal, technical, and administrative sufficiency of college purchasing contracts and, as necessary, will seek legal or risk management advice to fulfill this responsibility.
+Only the director of procurement, or another duly authorized designee, may enter into a procurement contract or execute a contract modification on behalf of the college for procurements.
+The director of procurement will receive approvals from appropriate individuals prior to signing.
+The president will sign all purchasing contracts $500,000 or more after the director of procurement and the appropriate vice presidents have reviewed and approved.
 All documents and contracts must be forwarded to the procurement office for review and approval prior to the purchase of goods or services.

 Contract administration authority is delegated to the appropriate cost center manager.
 Only through continual active involvement of contract administrators, working in partnership with the procurement office, will the college’s contractual performance goals be achieved.
 If a potential dispute arises with a contractor, the procurement office should be notified at the earliest possible moment and should be involved in all future transactions under that contract.

-The college shall not enter into any contract where any part of the compensation is based on a cost-plus-a-percentage-of-cost of the work performed or goods provided.
+The college will not enter into any contract where any part of the compensation is based on a cost-plus-a-percentage-of-cost of the work performed or goods provided.

 When it is in the best interest of the college, a multiyear contract may be authorized by the director of procurement.
 Some instances when a multiyear contract would be appropriate include:

-All multiyear contracts shall include a termination clause that states that the contract shall be cancelled automatically if funds are not appropriated or otherwise made available to support continuation of performance in any fiscal period succeeding the first.
+All multiyear contracts will include a termination clause that states that the contract will be cancelled automatically if funds are not appropriated or otherwise made available to support continuation of performance in any fiscal period succeeding the first.